Jzow/Jzow/README.md

 # Hello, folks!

 My name is James Zow.
 I'm from Shanghai, China.
 I've been interested in coding since I was 16 years old.
-I am a freelance full stack engineer.
-I am good at Java development and love Rust language

 ## For freedom and dreams